Made-in-Abyss-Modding-Community/Modding-Reference/software-directory/uassetgui.md

 ![image](https://user-images.githubusercontent.com/113730560/200188224-3c0e0100-6c94-4602-a1b1-871dc8b7dee8.png)

 **3) Next, click the dropdown labeled "file" at the top left corner and select the "open" option.
-You will then want to select any .uasset file you wish to edit from extracted .PAK files within this file select window, then click "open".**
+You will then want to select any .uasset file you wish to edit from extracted .PAK files within this file select window, then click "open".
+(DISCLAIMER!
+OPENING A FILE IN UASSETGUI WILL CREATE A BACKUP OF THE FILE, DELETE IT IF YOU WISH!)**

 ![image](https://user-images.githubusercontent.com/113730560/200188451-c58ef9df-adeb-4eb9-8edd-023e0943416f.png)